Fed signals readiness to do more for economy as virus rages

 The Fed announced no new actions after its latest policy meeting but left the door open to provide further assistance in the coming months.
 The central bank again pledged to use its “full range of tools to support the U.S. economy in this challenging time.”
 The economy in recent weeks has weakened after mounting a tentative recovery from the deep pandemic recession in early spring.

-“I think we have to be humble about where we are,” Chair Jerome Powell said at a news conference when asked whether the economy was at risk of enduring a severe setback.
+“I think we have to be humble about where we are,” Chair Jerome Powell said at a news conference when asked whether the economy was at risk of enduring a severe setback with confirmed viral cases in the United States setting record highs.
 “We are very far from saying that we’ve got this and eliminated” the risks.

 Several Fed officials have expressed concern that Congress has failed so far to provide further aid for struggling individuals and businesses.
-But the Fed’s policy statement, issued after a two-day meeting, made no mention of lawmakers’ failure to act.
+The Fed’s policy statement, issued after a two-day meeting, made no mention of lawmakers’ failure to act.
+But when asked about the danger to the economy without a new rescue aid package soon, the chairman was clear:

+“I think we will have a stronger recovery if we can get more fiscal support” from Congress, Powell said.

 A multi-trillion-dollar stimulus, enacted in the spring, had helped sustain jobless Americans and ailing businesses but has since expired.
-The failure of lawmakers to agree on any new rescue package has clouded the future for the unemployed, for small businesses and for the economy as a whole.
+The failure of lawmakers to agree on any new aid has clouded the future for the unemployed, for small businesses and for the economy as a whole.
 There is some hope, though, that a logjam can be broken and more economic relief can be enacted during a post-election “lame-duck” session of Congress between now and early January.

 “The outlook for the economy is extraordinarily uncertain,” Powell said at the news conference.

+The chairman said the policymakers discussed this week whether and how their bond buying program might be altered to provide more economic support.
+The Fed is buying $120 billion a month in bonds — $80 billion in Treasurys and $40 billion in mortgage bonds — to try to keep long-term borrowing costs low.
+Powell’s comments appeared to raise the possibility that changes could be announced as soon as the Fed’s next meeting in December.

-The central bank has been buying Treasury and mortgage bonds to hold down long-term borrowing rates to encourage spending.
-And it has kept its key short-term rate, which influences many corporate and individual loans, near zero.
-Some economists think the policymakers’ next move will be to expand its bond buying effort, which is intended to boost the economy by lowering longer-term borrowing rates.
+In addition to buying bonds to keep long-term borrowing costs low, the Fed has kept its key short-term rate, which influences many corporate and individual loans, near zero.

 The Fed’s latest policy meeting coincided with an anxiety-ridden election week and an escalation of the virus across the country.
 Most economists warn that the economy cannot make a sustained recovery until the pandemic is brought under control and most Americans are confident enough to return to their normal habits of shopping, traveling, dining and congregating in groups.